Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: WIPT Waveform Optimization and Rate-Energy Region Characterization

+We now aim at characterizing the rate-energy region of the proposed WIPT architecture.
 Looking at \eqref{R} and \eqref{z_DC_SWIPT}, it is easy to conclude that matched filtering w.r.t.\ the phases of the channel is optimal from both rate and harvested energy maximization perspective.
 This leads to the same phase decisions as for WPT in \cite{Clerckx:2015,Clerckx:2016b}, namely

 and guarantees all arguments of the cosine functions in $\left\{\mathcal{A}\left\{y_P(t)^i\right\}\right\}_{i=2,4}$ (\eqref{y_DC_2_2}, \eqref{y_DC_4_3}) and in $\left\{\mathcal{E}\left\{\mathcal{A}\left\{y_I(t)^i\right\}\right\}\right\}_{i=2,4}$ (\eqref{E_y_I_2}, \eqref{E_y_I_40}) to be equal to 0. $\mathbf{\Phi}_P^{\star}$ and $\mathbf{\Phi}_I^{\star}$ are obtained by collecting $\phi_{P,n,m}^{\star}$ and $\phi_{I,n,m}^{\star}$ $\forall n,m$ into a matrix, respectively.